-Ruby on Rails is an exciting programming language that was designed to be fun and easy for programmers to use and learn.
-Since Ruby on Rails is an open-source language, it is constantly being improved upon by the community of developers who use it.
-Who knows, maybe you will contribute to improving the functionality of Ruby on Rails too!
+Ruby is an exciting programming language that was designed to be fun and easy for programmers to use and learn.
+Since Ruby is an open-source language, it is constantly being improved upon by the community of developers who use it.
+Who knows, maybe you will contribute to improving the functionality of Ruby too!

-Web developers often choose Ruby on Rails when they are prototyping, but this programming language is also a great choice for developing web applications, mobile applications, games, or even automating repetitive tasks.
+Web developers often choose Ruby when they are prototyping because of the Ruby on Rails framework.
+However, this programming language is also a great choice for developing web applications, mobile applications, games, or even automating repetitive tasks.

-If you’re looking to make a great web or mobile application, Ruby on Rails is a great programming language to use.
-There are a number of very popular companies that used Ruby on Rails to develop their web and mobile applications including Zendesk, Hulu, Airbnb, Shopify, SoundCloud, and so many more.
+If you’re looking to make a great web or mobile application, Ruby is a great programming language to use.
+There are a number of very popular companies that used Ruby to develop their web and mobile applications including Zendesk, Hulu, Airbnb, Shopify, SoundCloud, and so many more.

 This programming language has been around since the mid ‘90s.
 PHP is very popular in web development because it is so easy for new developers to learn, it is well-established and very stable, and there are many support resources available online.
 However, just because PHP is easy for new developers to learn does not mean that experienced web developers can’t get more out of the language’s advanced features.

 PHP could very well be the most popular programming language used in back-end development because it is very easy to create dynamic websites and web page content with it.
 Take a quick look at this short overview of PHP’s top features:

 - Allows for quick, efficient builds and rapid deployments